zhill/enterprise-docs/content/docs/using/ui_usage/policies/whitelists/_index.md

 Whitelist entries can be edited be pressing the ![alt text](describe.jpeg) button and can be removed using the Remove button.

 Ensure that all changes are saved before exiting out of the Edit Whitelist Items Page.
-At that point the edits will be sent to the Anchore Engine.
+At that point the edits will be sent to Anchore Enterprise.

 ![alt text](UIEditWhitelistItems.jpeg)